The Power of Reactive Narrative™

 This Heart Still Beats

-While we’re huge fans of LLM models and ChatGPT – they don’t have a soul and simply cannot manage tasks where emotion matters.
-Give it a try yourself!
-Ask your fave AI model for something that touches the heartstrings.
-You’ll find it creates brilliant-sounding words, yet which are emotionally dissonant and constant in tone, with no rise or fall in crescendo.
-It’s like someone who is trying way too hard to sound or be a certain way, but just can’t convey it via “the feel”, and instead uses words to try to simulate the feel.
+While we’re huge fans of LLMs and ChatGPT – and use them every day – they still struggle with writing where deep emotion and human nuance matter most.
+Give it a try yourself.
+Ask your favorite AI model for something that truly pulls at the heartstrings.
+You’ll often get brilliant-sounding words, yet ones that feel emotionally flat or strangely uniform, with little rise or fall in crescendo.
+It’s like someone trying very hard to sound authentic, but relying on words to simulate the feeling instead of genuinely conveying it.

 This creates an interesting crossroads, as the market will soon be flooded with brand content and copy that people ask AI to write.
 It sounds better than what they could do, so they run with it after a single prompt.
 We’re seeing it already.
-But humans can still tell.
-You might not spot it in one place.
+You might not notice it in one article.
 Or the second.
-But increasingly, the entire worldly landscape is taking on the “brand voice” of ChatGPT – then, you start to notice.
-Even before AI, the insane “sea-of-sameness” was profound.
-And now that world is taking steroids.
+But increasingly, the entire landscape is taking on the familiar “brand voice” of ChatGPT.
+Then, you start to notice.
+Even before AI, the “sea of sameness” was profound.
+Now that world is taking steroids.

 So who will stand out?
-As it has always been, the content and copy that can still actually touch the soul will win.
+As it has always been, the content and copy that can still genuinely touch the soul will win.

-Don’t get this wrong – LLM is the future and helps in profound ways.
-Term papers, documentation – all good.
-Just don’t trust it to write a love letter or you’ll be labeled as emotionally vacuous, common, and that wedding ain’t happening.
+Don’t get this wrong – LLMs are the future and help in profound ways.
+Term papers, documentation, research, proofreading – all good.
+Just don’t trust one to write a love letter or you’ll be labeled emotionally vacuous, common, and that wedding ain’t happening.

 Words With Deeper Purpose